riven8192/LibStruct/README.md

 case for "test/net/indiespot/struct/Vec3.class" (note that it doesn't actually load the class).
 Once it found all structs, it will start (lazily) rewriting all classes that any classloader attempts to load and resolve.

+## Note about the immaturity of the library
+It's currently a hobby project where the reliability is measured by the ability to execute the limited amount of unit tests in the class test.net.indiespot.struct.StructTest.
+Please use this library for hobby projects only, until we can make more guarantees about functioning correctly.
+The main culprit of issues is the (currently) simplistic control-flow analysis, as we need to know the types on the stack and localvars at any instruction in any method, regardless of how we ended up at that instruction.

+If you happen to find a bug that either causes a failure to rewrite a class, or a failure to produce valid bytecode, or a failure to produce correct bytecode, please set StructEnv.PRINT_LOG to true and rerun the application, and post the output in your bug report.